Thermodynamic properties of ultracold Bose gas: transition exponents and universality: Results

-oscillator trap.
-In this case, $C_N(T)$ versus $T$ curve has a maximum, from which we calculate $T_c$ according to Eq.~(\ref{defTc}).
-Panels (a), (b), (c) of Fig.~3 present plots of $\ln|(\mu(T)-\mu(T_c))/\hbar\omega|$, $\ln|N_0(T)/N-N_0(T_c)/N|$ and $\ln|(C_N(T)-C_N(T_c))/Nk_B|$ respectively as functions of $\ln|t|$ for $N=1000, 10000, 100000$ and $1000000$ atoms in the trap.
-The asymptotic part of the plots are straight lines, which are parallel for different $N$ of the same panel.
-This again indicates that the critical exponents are independent of $N$ (note that a few points for large negative $\ln|t|$ in panel (c) do not fall on the straight lines due to numerical errors, and have been disregarded).
-Typical straight line fits are indicated by black dotted lines and the fitting parameters are also displayed.
-From these, we find that the critical exponents for chemical potential, condensate fraction and specific heat are $0.915, 1.006$ and $1.810$ respectively for the two dimensional trap. \\
+We next repeat the calculations for a two-dimensional isotropic harmonic oscillator trap for $N=1000, 10000, 100000$ and $1000000$.
+In order to save space, we refrain from presenting plots for the 2-D case.
+In this case, $C_N(T)$ versus $T$ curve has a maximum, from which we calculate $T_c$ using Eq.~(\ref{defTc}).
+The asymptotic part of the plots similar to Fig.~3 are again found to be straight lines, which are parallel for different $N$ of the same panel, indicating that the transition exponents are independent of $N$.
+Calculated TE for both $t<0$ and $t>0$ are presented in the second row of Table~II.

-We next calculate these quantities for a three dimensional harmonic oscillator trap.
-In Fig.~4, we plot $\mu/\hbar\omega$, condensate fraction and $C_N/Nk_B$ as functions of $T/T^0_c$ in panels (a), (b) and (c) respectively, where $T^0_c$ is calculated from Eq.~(\ref{tc0}).
-Since in this case, $C_N(T)$ shows a clear maximum, we can easily calculate corresponding $T_c$ from Eq.~(\ref{defTc}).
-Calculated values of $T_c/T^0_c$ are $0.896$, $0.949$, $0.976$, and $ 0.989$ for $N=1000$, $10000$, $100000$ and $1000000$ respectively.
-Using these values of $T_c$, we calculate the differences of the three thermodynamic functions from their values at the critical points and plot the logarithm of their moduli against $\ln |t|$ in panels (a), (b) and (c) of Fig.~5.
+We next calculate these quantities for non-interacting bosons in a three dimensional trap.
+In this case also, $C_N(T)$ shows a maximum, hence we calculate $T_c$ using Eq.~(\ref{defTc}).
+In Fig.~4, we plot $\mu/\hbar\omega$, condensate fraction and $C_N/Nk_B$ as functions of $T/T_c$ in panels (a), (b) and (c) respectively.
+Calculated values of $T_c/T^0_c$ are $0.896$, $0.949$, $0.976$, and $ 0.989$ for $N=1000$, $10000$, $100000$ and $1000000$ respectively, where $T^0_c$ is the critical temperature in the semi-classical treatment.
+The small difference between $T_c$ and $T^0_c$ is attributed to the fact that in the exact numerical calculation, $\mu$ is allowed to take appropriate values for $T<T_c$, instead of fixing it to be zero for $T \leq T^0_c$. \\